topbitdu/progne_tapera-rspec/README.md

   context '#gender' do
     @person = Person.new
-    it_behaves_like 'code attribute', @person, :gender, Gender end
+    it_behaves_like 'ProgneTapera::EnumCode', @person, :gender, Gender
+  end

 end